Network Protocols: From Specification to Practice

 Implementation Hints:

 DNS messages have a 12-byte header, then questions, then answers.
 Names are encoded as length-prefixed labels (e.g., \x06google\x03com\x00).
-Compression uses pointers: if top 2 bits are 11, the next 14 bits point to an earlier name.
-Parse this carefully!
-Start by querying a local resolver (8.8.8.8), then implement recursive resolution from root servers.
+Compression uses pointers: top 2 bits set to 11.
+Parse carefully and detect loops.

 Learning milestones: